gvwilson/thirdbit/src/fiction/madica/index.md

 entire house.
 A single empty chair, twice the size of the one her dad sat in at home when he was reading his cookbooks, sat on a pedestal in its center.
 Around it were control panels covered in dials, levers, and blinking lights.
-And on top of them---
+And on top of them—

 Madica gulped.
 A square glass case sat on top of each control panel.
 And inside each case was a head.
 There were goats and pterodactyls, gorillas